sfrullo/mahnobplayer/README.md

 #### Dependencies

-MahnobPlayer use as much standard library modules as possible to try to mantain cross-platform compatibily (not tested yet).
+MahnobPlayer tries to mantain cross-platform compatibily (not tested yet) using as much standard library modules as possible.
 At the current stage, the project has the following dependencies:

 - System Depencencies: